ryptire/TVDex/tvdex.md

 # TVdex Discord App - Privacy policy

-The following document explains what data is collected by F1dex.
+The following document explains what data is collected by TVDex.

 ### Glossary